BirdeeHub/tomlua/README.md

 It will likely get an encode function at some point.

-If it does will also get a real README, and some proper build instructions/luarocks upload (although, it is in a nix flake so you can flake.nix for now idk)
+If it does will also get a real README, and some proper build instructions/luarocks upload (although, it is in a nix flake so you can look at or use flake.nix for now idk)

 Basic benchmarking shows decode compares at between 1.25-2.00 cjson in runtime duration for 100000 iterations of processing the example.toml file.